 Replace Your Siding

+The siding on your home is one of the first things buyers notice when they look at your home – mainly if it's in bad shape.
 Replacing your siding can improve the value of your home in two ways.
-First, it will make your home look updated and more aesthetically pleasing.
+First, it will make your home look clean, updated and more aesthetically pleasing.
 Additionally, replacing siding is a large project that may scare off potential buyers when it is time to sell.
-Upgrading siding often gives homeowners 100% return on investment.
+The cost of siding replacement varies widely depending on the material used and the size of your home.
+However, upgrading siding often gives homeowners 100% return on investment, so you won't have to worry about losing the money you paid to replace it.

 Upgrade Your Kitchen

 One of the central parts of any house is the kitchen.
-The kitchen is part of most family's everyday lives and having a good flow, and solid material is important.
-Upgrading countertops to high-end surfaces such as quartz or granite and improving cabinet surfacing and space will help to modernize the appearance of your kitchen and add value to the home as well.
+In fact, a kitchen may be the biggest deal-breaker for buyers searching for a home.
+The kitchen is part of most families' everyday lives, so having a good flow and solid material is important.
+First, buyers love high-end surfaces such as quartz or granite countertops.
+Modern cabinet colors and materials are also a huge draw, along with updated appliances that won't need replacing anytime soon.
 Remodeling your kitchen is most likely to give you a return on investment at right around 80%.

 Replace Your Entry Door